 For the people who hold the real power, i.e. the people who own all the money and property, UKIP is an absolute gift.
 It holds the electorate’s attention by obsessing about immigration and Europe, whilst never proposing anything that would cause a billionaire to lose a night’s sleep.
 Indeed, if we look past immigration and Europe we find that UKIP’s policies, like a flat rate tax, privatisation, fracking, massive deregulation and a reduced welfare state are just what a billionaire would order.

 The British, or more particularly English, establishment has a long history of smothering and subsuming opposition, often using fear tactics to deter support for anything that looks like radical change.
 Now, the modern establishment can use the media to promote their preferred alternative, and freeze out the undesirables.
-There are parties around that present a genuine alternative and proposal for radical change.
-The Trade Union and Socialist Coalitionis anti-austerity and describes itself as ‘a coalition for the millions not millionaires’.
-The Green Party proposes banking reform, renationalisation, a Citizen’s Income etc. In comparison to UKIP they get very little media coverage, and that suits the establishment.
+There are parties and movements around that present a genuine alternative and proposal for radical change.
+Greens and Plaid Cymru, for example, have four MPs between them and propose banking reform, public ownership of energy and railways, a Citizen’s Income, etc. In comparison to UKIP, with one MP (and not even a new one), they get very little media coverage, and that suits those who support the status quo.

 Yet again the establishment has shown its skill at defusing public anger or diverting it into a relatively harmless channel.
 They have in an act of genius given us a party of protest funded by millionaires and led by a Thatcherite former City broker who’s been an MEP for fifteen years.
 Panic over, the revolution has been cancelled.
 Again.

 * More analysis of UKIP from Ekklesia: http://www.ekklesia.co.uk/ukip